EU plans to boost anti money-laundering powers but key reform delayed

 The document outlining the plan lists a number of short-term non-legislative measures to be taken by the end of next year to improve the EU’s ability to prevent and counter financial crime.

-EU supervisors would have clearer powers to assess whether bank managers are fit for their job and to withdraw banking licenses for serious breaches of anti money-laundering rules.
+EU supervisors would have clearer powers to assess whether bank managers are fit for their job and to withdraw banking licences for serious breaches of anti money-laundering rules.

 EU sources said that the delay was caused by unclear rules and excessive discretionary powers for national supervisors.